timweisbarth/attention-based-energy-forecasting/README.md

-# "Attention-Based Multi-Horizon Energy Forecasting: A Case Study on the German Transmission Grid"
+# "Attention-Based Multi-Horizon Energy Forecasting: A Case Study on the German Electricity Grid"

 Repository of my thesis "Attention-Based Multi-Horizon Energy Forecasting: A Case Study on the German Transmission Grid", supervised by Dr. Nicole Ludwig from the [Machine Learning in Sustainable Energy Systems](https://www.mlsustainableenergy.com) group at the University of Tuebingen.